-Reserved parking available in the lot between the Fair Office and the Koster Horse Arena, first come first served (must have valid handicaplicense plate or hang tag).
+Reserved parking available in the lot between the Fair Office and the Koster Horse Arena, first come first served (must have valid handicap license plate or hang tag).
 Violators will be towed!

-Individuals wishing to return the same day will be provided a wrist- band or hand stamped at the gate and will be allowed to leave and return to the fair onthe same day at no additional cost.
+Individuals wishing to return the same day will be provided a hand stamp at the gate and will be allowed to leave and return to the fair on he same day at no additional cost.
 A wristband or stamped hand is youronly admission back into the grounds.